 Summary Trial under CrPC

-Introduction of the Summary trial under CrPC: – Summary trials are trials that are conducted rapidly and with a streamlined procedure for recording the trials.
+Introduction of the Summary Trial under CrPC: – Summary trials are trials that are conducted rapidly and with a streamlined procedure for recording the trials.
 The summary trial principle is mainly based on the legal maxim ‘justice delayed, justice denied.’
 It is significant to mention that the summary appears only in the proceedings record and not in the execution of the court proceedings.
 In all matters, the proceedings must be handled with care & caution.

 Summary Trial